nginx/unit-docs/source/configuration.rst

               "pass": ":nxt_ph:`... <Any acceptable 'pass' value may go here; see the 'Listeners' section for details>`" }
       }

-   Here, URIs of any articles that don't look like :samp:`YYYY-MM-DD` dates will match.
-Again, note the backslashes; this is a JSON requirement.

 Address-based patterns define individual IPv4 (dot-decimal or `CIDR
 <https://datatracker.ietf.org/doc/html/rfc4632>`__) or IPv6 (hexadecimal or